Public service leave

 On return from active service your line manager will complete a 'Return to work checklist' with you to help you to settle back into your role at the University.

-If you are called up for jury service you must inform your line manager and HR Services as soon as possible.
+If you are called up for jury service you must inform your line manager as soon as possible.
 Jury service normally lasts 2 weeks but it could last longer and you will need to keep your line manager informed.